General post-incarceration information

 Voting rights restoration

-A new law took effect on January 1, 2022 that automatically restores voting rights to citizens immediately upon their release from prison.
-It also restored the right to vote to approximately 20,000 residents who are currently on community supervision following release from prison.
+A law effective January 1, 2022 automatically restores voting rights to citizens immediately upon their release from prison.
+It also restored the right to vote to approximately 20,000 residents who were on community supervision following release from prison.
+Registering to vote after the right is restored is still required.

 Driver's License suspension